Rogue DHCP

 As clients connect to the network, both the rogue and legal DHCP server will offer them IP addresses as well as default gateway, DNS servers, WINS servers, among others.
 If the information provided by the rogue DHCP differs from the real one, clients accepting IP addresses from it may experience network access problems, including speed issues as well as inability to reach other hosts because of incorrect IP network or gateway.
 In addition, if a rogue DHCP is set to provide as default gateway an IP address of a machine controlled by a misbehaving user, it can sniff all the traffic sent by the clients to other networks, violating network security policies as well as user privacy (see man in the middle).
 VMware or virtual machine software can also act as a rogue DHCP server inadvertently when being run on a client machine joined to a network.
 The VMware will act as a rogue DHCP server handing out random IP addresses to the clients around it on the network.
-The end result can be that large portions of the network are then cut off from both the Internet and the rest of the domain without any access at all.
+The result can be that large portions of the network are then cut off from both the Internet and the rest of the domain without any access at all.